der-tkw/traktforalfred/README.md

 ### General Commands
  - `trakt-unwatched` will display the latest unwatched episodes
+ - `trakt-checkin` will display the latest unwatched episodes and lets you check them in instantly
  - `trakt-upcoming` will display the upcoming shows of the next 7 days
  - `trakt-trends` will show the current trending options
  - `trakt-recommendations` will show the current recommendation options